 After the implementation, the work environment improved a lot.
 Real simultaneous work, and to receive many revisions of the same content from different people, really change the way people value and own the final solution.

 The work quality also improved, and in most of the cases, even allowed us to have some extra time to prepare the final presentation for our conclusions.

-So please be patient, empathetic and enjoy the result, when at the end everyone is happy.
-Is never going to be easy.
+So please be patient, empathetic and enjoy the result, when in the end everyone is happy.
+It is never going to be easy.